yaorong0921/driver-gaze-yolov5/README.md

 Run compute_grid.sh

 4. Train and test:
-For gaze map prediction and pixel-level/object-level evaluation run gaze_prediction_and_evaluation.sh Training is optional, checkpoints for our trained grid 16x16 models (without LSTM, with LSTM seqlen 8, with convLSTM seqlen 6) are available.
+For gaze map prediction and pixel-level/object-level evaluation run gaze_prediction_and_evaluation.sh.
+Training is optional, checkpoints for our trained grid 16x16 models (without LSTM, with LSTM and sequence length 8, with convLSTM and sequence length 6) are available.
 Features are expected within folders with names training/validation/test.